 Trick to calculate how much you can raise: Take the last bet and multiply by three, then add the pot and all other bets.
 That total is the maximum you can raise to.

 Example: There’s $100 in the pot and the big blind has led out for $50 on the flop.
 Another player has raised to $150 and now you want to raise pot.

 Multiply the last bet ($150) by three and add the pot ($100) and all other bets ($50).
 Raising pot here will mean raising to $600.

-Even if you fancy yourself a PLO shark, you should check out our How To Not Suck at PLO series.
+Even if you fancy yourself a PLO shark, you should check out our PLO Rules.
 Seriously, it will help you not to suck at PLO.